 Looking for quick and easy snacks?
-These Onion Bhaji are feather light and so more-ish – you had better make quite a few.
+These Onion Bhajiya are feather light and so more-ish – you had better make quite a few.
 Heat from the chilli, the beautiful citrusy warmth of the coriander seed and the chickpea flour coating make these a great go-to accompaniment to a strong cuppa Indian tea either morning or afternoon on a cool day.

 This is a treasure of Bengal, north of India.
 The original recipe comes from Christine Mannfield in her collection of Indian recipes Tasting India.
 I adapted it a little.
 The beauty of this recipe is that the onions are not coated in a batter, but the chickpea flour is worked into the onions, using its own moisture, to form a delicious crispy light coating.

-Browse all of our Bhaji/Pakoras here, or have a look at our Indian Snacks.
+Browse all of our Bhajiya/Pakoras here, or have a look at our Indian Snacks.
 All of our Onion recipes are here, and Indian dishes are here.
 Or you might like to explore all of our easy Mid Autumn dishes.

-Red Onion and Green Chilli Bhajji
+Red Onion and Green Chilli Bhajiya

 3 red onions, cut into halves and then sliced